PRQL/dbt-prql/README.md

 group by 1
 ```

-Here's that model as a PRQL model[^1], including the prql jinja tags.
+Here's that model using PRQL[^1], including the prql jinja tags.

 ```elm
 {% prql %}